tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/secure_esp8266_mqtt_client/README.md

 * Subscribes to the desired MQTT topics.
 * Handles incoming MQTT messages.
 * Controls ESP8266 Chip Level Data Pins.
-* Configures and manages communications over SPI (Serial Peripheral Interface) with connected ATmega168.
+* Configures and manages communications over SPI (Serial Peripheral Interface) to a connected ATmega168.
+An ATmega168 is used because it has 5V tolerant pins.

 ### SetupWifi.cpp and SetupWifi.h
 This **SetupWifi** class handles the security and encapsulates the arduino-esp8266 **BearSSL::WiFiClientSecure** object.